shakasan/yggdrasil_ng/README.md

 About
 -----

-!!
-Warnings : this is a early beta version !!
+__!!
+Warnings : this is a early beta version !!__

-The purpose of this script is to provide a full set of tools to install, customize and tweak a fresh installation of Linux Mint 18.x/19.x, Ubuntu 16.04/18.04 and derivatives
+The purpose of this script is to provide a tool to install, customize and tweak a fresh installation of Linux Mint 18.x/19.x, Ubuntu 16.04/18.04 and derivatives

+The Linux Mint 18 branch is now freezed and only bugs will be fixed.

+New features are only added to Linux Mint 19 branch from now.

 Installation
 ------------